Shouldn’t My Durable Power of Attorney Take Effect Only When I Become Incapacitated?

 If you would still rest more comfortably with a “springing” power of attorney, we generally write them to have a place on the document for a doctor to sign certifying your incapacity.
 The doctor’s signature seems to reassure banks and other financial institutions that the document has been invoked.

 Another alternative would be for your lawyer to hold the document in escrow until it’s needed.
-Some lawyers may be more or less comfortable with this role since it gives them more responsibility than they may want to have in terms of determining when you have become incapacitated.
+Lawyers may be more or less comfortable with this role since it gives them more responsibility than they may want to take on in terms of determining when you have become incapacitated.
 They may want you to sign a formal escrow agreement laying out the terms under which they would release the power of attorney to the attorney-in-fact.
+This may also end up being somewhat costly if the lawyer bills for her time making certain that you have indeed become incapacitated.